idarodsjo/EDC_project/README.md

 # EDC_project
-Training and testing classifier in EDC course NTNU
+Training and testing classifier in EDC course at NTNU